asynkron/protoactor-go/README.md

 **If possible, software should be composed, not built**, only add code to glue existing pieces together.
 This yields a much better time to market, and allows us to focus on solving the actual problem at hand, in this case concurrency and distributed programming.

-GAM builds on existing technologies, Protobuf for serialization, gRPC streams for network transport.
+Proto Actor builds on existing technologies, Protobuf for serialization, gRPC streams for network transport.
 This ensures cross platform compatibility, network protocol version tolerance and battle proven stability.

 Another extremely important factor here is business agility and having an exit strategy.